 Admission to the Early Childhood Program is by application and interview only as there are limited openings available each year.
-No prior musical experience required, however the child must demonstrate a readiness and curiosity for learning a musical instrument.
+Due to the number of applicants, families will be selected to interview based on their application.

-June 15 - July 15 Interviews Conducted with Prospective Students & Families
+May 14 - May 21 Interviews Conducted with Prospective Students & Families (financial aid form due)

 The Early Childhood Program provides developmentally appropriate training for children to establish a strong foundation in performance skills and music literacy.
-The core curriculum consists of weekly private lessons and group Dalcroze Eurhythmics instruction, as well as parent education sessions.
+The core curriculum consists of weekly private lessons and group class instruction, as well as parent education sessions.
 Classes occur on Saturdays over 30 weeks each academic year.

 The curriculum has been carefully curated to ensure that students are supported and guided in their first steps as musicians.